-CCRCE will begin the 2019-20 school year with a new System Improvement Plan.
-The plan was constructed collaboratively with as many system voices as possible.
-It will focus our collective efforts on a few, high leverage strategies intended to complement school-based Student Success Plans in Raising the Bar and Closing the Gaps.
+2020-21 will mark CCRCE's second year of a new System Improvement Plan.
+The plan brings focus to our collective efforts on high leverage strategies intended to complement school-based Student Success Plans in Raising the Bar and Closing the Gaps.
 This plan embodies the Vision, Mission, and Values that were unveiled in 2018.
 The system improvement planning process has been a shared approach involving the other Regions, the CSAP Board and the Department of Education and Early Childhood Development (EECD), to further advance our provincial focus on enhancing coherence and alignment in public education.

-In addition to CCRCE’s vision, mission and values and the new System Improvement Plan, further considerations for the Business Plan are as follows:
+In addition to CCRCE’s vision, mission and values and our System Improvement Plan, further considerations for the Business Plan are as follows:

 - The EECD Five Year Strategic Plan 2015-2020

 - The recommendations from the Council to Improve Classroom Conditions